ceramicstudio/js-glaze/packages/cli/README.md

   PATHS  a list of paths to files containing encoded composites, separated by spaces

 OPTIONS
+  -k, --did-private-key=key    DID Private Key
   -e, --common-embeds          'all','none' or a list of comma-separated embeds to extract from input composites into the output composite
   -o, --output                 a path to file where the resulting encoded composite definition should be saved
 ```

 ### `glaze composite:models`